Destroy All Humans! Path of the Furon

 Destroy All Humans!
 Path of the Furon is an action-adventure video game developed by American studio Sandblast Games and published by THQ.
-The game is set in the 1970s and is the fourth installment in the original Destroy All Humans! franchise.
+The game is set in the 1970s and is the fourth and final installment in the original Destroy All Humans! franchise.
 It was released December 1, 2008 in North America for the Xbox 360.
 Path of the Furon expands on the open world format of the previous Destroy All Humans! games, with five open worlds on the ground and in the air to obliterate with weapons and alien powers.

-In November 26, 2008, the North American PlayStation 3 version was canceled citing "development issues".
+In November 2008, the North American PlayStation 3 version was canceled citing "development issues".
 However, the PlayStation 3 version was still released 2009 in Australia on February 12 and Europe on February 13, alongside the Xbox 360 release.

 Gameplay

 Destroy All Humans!
 Path of the Furon has over 30-story missions, 20 side quests, and multiplayer modes.
 As with previous games, most story missions can be played in a non-linear order.
 Creative director Jon Knoles said that the side quests are related to the story, creative and "epic".
 Knoles added that the achievements are tied to statistic tracking in the game, and they are unique to the weapons and abilities found, allowing the player to experiment with different possibilities.
 For example, IGN noted that when the player takes the "Sunny" off of the Sunnywood sign they get a cutscene and one of the more creative achievements.
 There are also challenges and mini-games that the player can return to repeatedly to better their score and collect more rewards.
 There are five new open-world locations based on Las Vegas ("Las Paradiso"), Hollywood ("Sunnywood"), Hong Kong ("Shen Long"), Paris ("Belleville"), and the home planet of the Furons itself, The 4th Ring of Furon.